d4n3sh/thedaneshproject/content/posts/2008-02-18-improve-alps-touchpad-response-speed.md

 <pre>vi /etc/X11/xorg.conf</pre>

-4. Navigate to the InputDevice Section and look for the &#8220;synaptics&#8221; driver portion.
+4. Navigate to the InputDevice Section and look for the "synaptics" driver portion.

 5. Replace everything between the Identifier line and EndSection with the settings below.
 <!--more-->